Best Scope for 30-30 Lever Action Rifles – Top 4 in 2025

 Durability

 This scope is built like a tank.
-It’s made out of aircraft-grade aluminum, which is extremely durable.
-And it’s also nitrogen purged, which means that it’s fog proof and waterproof.
+It’s made of aircraft-grade aluminum, which is extremely durable.
+It’s also nitrogen purged, which means that it’s fog-proof and waterproof.

 I encountered a slight issue with internal fogging during a sudden temperature drop, but it cleared quickly.
 If you’re anything like me, you need a scope that can withstand all kinds of weather and terrain.
 And this scope is definitely up to the task.
 In my experience, the scope held zero admirably after several bumps and knocks during rugged backcountry trips.
 In fact, I’ve used it in everything from the scorching sun to rainstorms and it’s never let me down.